Uberspace/lab/source/guide_ghost.rst

  ✔ Checking system Node.js version
  ✔ Checking logged in user
- ✔ Checking current folder permissions ℹ Checking operating system compatibility [skipped]
+ ✔ Checking current folder permissions ℹ Checking system compatibility [skipped]
+ Local MySQL install was not found or is stopped.
+You can ignore this if you are using a remote MySQL host.
+ Alternatively you could:
+ a) install/start MySQL locally
+ b) run `ghost install --db=sqlite3` to use sqlite
+ c) run `ghost install local` to get a development install using sqlite3.
+ ?
+Continue anyway?
+Yes
+ MySQL check skipped
- ✔ Checking for a MySQL installation
+ ℹ Checking for a MySQL installation [skipped]
+ ✔ Checking memory availability
  ✔ Checking memory availability
  ✔ Checking for latest Ghost version
  ✔ Setting up install directory